Welcome... the lower north shore of Sydney is a wonderful place to live.

 Children's Services Guide

 North Sydney Council produces a Children's Services Guide which is also available with translation in Chinese, Japanese and Korean.
-Further details of Children's Services can be found on the website as well as schools in the area.
+Consult our Children's Service webpage and refer to the schools in our area.

 It is important to make sure your child is up to date with immunisations.
 Visit the Immunisation page for further information.